sharlobo/ai-audio-detector/README.md

 ## Authors

-Created by @sharlobo and team
+Created by @sharlobo @carlierherrera @talasoolyn
-University project for Deep Learning + Audio Forensics
+University project for Deep Learning and Multimodal Systems

 ## License